misterbamboo/dosbox-x-server/README.md

 **Welcome to the DOSBox-X project homepage located on GitHub.**

+# DOSBox-X-SERVER
+This version of DOSBox-X run a internal network server that can receive external instructions from a client.
+This make possible to run a DOS application in a DOSBox-X instance and control it from a external client to gather screenshots, ram data and more.

+See more info at [Server README](README.server.md)

 ## Useful links
 - [DOSBox-X's website](https://dosbox-x.com) ([https://dosbox-x.com](https://dosbox-x.com) or [http://dosbox-x.software](http://dosbox-x.software))
 - [DOSBox-X's Wiki page](https://dosbox-x.com/wiki)